Harry Barry

 Harry Barry is an Irish author and medical doctor based in County Louth.
 He has a particular interest in the area of mental health and has extensive experience in his practice of dealing with issues such as depression, addiction and anxiety.
-He has written numerous articles for The Irish Independent and two books: Flagging the Problem and Flagging the Therapy, both published by Liberties Press.
+He has written numerous articles for The Irish Independent and eleven books.

+Career

+Barry retired from being a full-time GP in 2013 to focus on mental health.
+He is now a mental-health consultant, as well as a writer and media and public information lecturer.